openforcefield/openff-bespokefit/docs/userguide/03_bespoke-executor.md

 BespokeFit not only provides tools and schemas for specifying workflows, but also an execution environment for running them.
-This environment is called [`BespokeExecutor`]. `BespokeExecutor` combines a HTTP server, job queue, parallel scheduler, and workflow interpreter so that workflows produced by BespokeFit can be efficiently executed in parallel.
+This environment is called [BespokeExecutor].
+BespokeExecutor combines a HTTP server, job queue, parallel scheduler, and workflow interpreter so that workflows produced by BespokeFit can be efficiently executed in parallel.

-`BespokeExecutor` runs in the background on a computer with plenty of CPU power.
+BespokeExecutor runs in the background on a computer with plenty of CPU power.
 This might be a local workstation or a remote HPC cluster.
 It then provides a server to which jobs can be submitted.
-Submitted jobs are placed in a queue until resources become available, at which point `BespokeExecutor` runs them.
+Submitted jobs are placed in a queue until resources become available, at which point the executor runs them.
-`BespokeExecutor` can break a workflow down into stages and run parts in parallel with parts from other workflows so that even serial steps can take advantage of the host platform's parallelism.
-This means that several workflows submitted to a single `BespokeExecutor` instance can be faster than the same workflows submitted to individual instances.
+BespokeExecutor can break a workflow down into stages and run parts in parallel with parts from other workflows so that even serial steps can take advantage of the host platform's parallelism.
+This means that several workflows submitted to a single BespokeExecutor instance can be faster than the same workflows submitted to individual instances.

-`BespokeExecutor` can be started, jobs submitted, and progress reported on from Python code using the [`BespokeExecutor`] class, or from the CLI.
+BespokeExecutor can be started, jobs submitted, and progress reported on from Python code using the [`BespokeExecutor`] class, or from the CLI.

+[BespokeExecutor]: openff.bespokefit.executor.executor.BespokeExecutor
-[`BespokeExecutor`]: openff.bespokefit.executor.BespokeExecutor
+[`BespokeExecutor`]: openff.bespokefit.executor.executor.BespokeExecutor

 ## From Python